gummywormz/ZDoomResourceRandomizer/README.md

 -a file | Animdefs file to randomize.
 Multiple entries can be used, but the first one will be used as a base -s file | Snddefs file to randomize.
 Multiple entries can be used.
 This will be output as a combined file -l file | Language file to randomize.
 Multiple entries can be used.
+This will be output as a combined file -p file.pk3 | Randomizes the sprites in the given pk3.
+Multiple entries can be used.
 This will be output as a combined file --RANDOMIZETICS integer | Specify to randomize tics in animdefs, with the maximum being the integer.
 Do not pass this or pass 0 for no randomization
 --LANGUAGEHEADER string | Language header to use in LANGUAGE.
 Default is [enu default] --USESOUNDONCE | Specify to use each sound in SNDDEFS only once.
 This will probably result in not all of the sounds being randomized